jfree/orson-charts/README.md

 History
 -------

+Version 1.6 : not yet released

+- added generics;
+- updated FXGraphics2D to version 1.5;
+- updated JFreeSVG to version 3.2.

 28-Jan-2016 : Version 1.5

-- added new LineXYZRenderer;
+- added new `LineXYZRenderer`;
 - added option to invert axes;
-- fix exception when setting a new dataset using CategoryPlot3D.setDataset():
+- fix exception when setting a new dataset using `CategoryPlot3D.setDataset()`:
 - fix direction of mouse wheel zooming in JavaFX;
 - included FXGraphics2D version 1.3 as a dependency;
 - updated OrsonPDF to version 1.7;
 - updated JFreeSVG to version 3.0;
-- added pom.xml for Maven builds;
+- added `pom.xml` for Maven builds;
 - JavaFX demos brought up to match the Swing demos;
 - various Javadoc improvements.